jscheuble/game-of-life/README.md

 $ npm start
 ```

+## How to use

+- To start the simulation, some of the grid cells must be 'alive.'
+The random button creates a random grid, but cells are toggled manually when clicked.
+- While the simulation is paused, user can step through generations one by one, manipulate speed, clear the grid, and toggle cells.

 ## Current Features

 - Simulation can start and stop, displaying the next generation in a continuous pattern.